Welcome to my webSDR access page.

 Antennas

 WebSDR #1 WEB-888 uses an active receive antenna.
 A 80cm loop antenna with a Wellgood v4 amplifier board.
 The loop is made of a plastic hula hoop covered by a thin layer of aluminium tape.
-It performs best from 15 MHz to roughly 45 MHz.
+It performs from 0 kHz up to roughly 45 MHz.

 The software and frontend